New ebooks From Canadian Indies

 About the Author

-Faith Johnston is a Winnipeg writer and former Ottawa teacher.
-She has a Master's in Women's Studies from Carleton University and her work has been published in Dropped Threads 2, The New Quarterly, Prairie Fire, Other Voices, and A Room of One's Own.
-Her research for A Great Restlessness took her across the Canadian prairies, through archives in Toronto and Ottawa, and to Beijing during the 2003 SARS epidemic.
+Originally from Shoal Lake, Manitoba, Faith Johnston is a Winnipeg writer and former Ottawa teacher.
+Her work has been published in Dropped Threads 2, The New Quarterly, Prairie Fire, Other Voices, and A Room of One's Own.
+Her first book, A Great Restlessness looked at the life of Dorise Nielsen and was received with much acclaim.
+The Only Man in the World is her first novel.

 Awards